tobiasgerstenberg/whats_fair/README.md

 # What's fair
-Repository with data, materials, figures, and analysis scripts.
+Repository with data, materials, figures, and analysis scripts for the paper "What's fair?
+How children assign reward to members of teams with differing causal structures" (Koskuba, Gerstenberg, Gordon, Lagnado, Schlottmann).
 If you have any questions, please contact [tger@mit.edu](tger@mit.edu).

 ## Data